mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

 function.
 As the masking filter works _only_ on the basis of the information in the returned result-set, if the name of a column is not present in the result-set, then the masking filter cannot mask a value.
-This means that the masking filter bascially can be bypassed with a query like:
+This means that the masking filter basically can be bypassed with a query like:
 ```
 SELECT CONCAT(masked_column) FROM tbl;